Gilmer County, Georgia

-Gilmer County is a county located in the north central portion of the U.S. state of Georgia.
-As of the 2020 census, the population was 31,353.
-The county seat is Ellijay.
-It was based on a historic Cherokee town also spelled as Elejoy in the eighteenth century.
-The county was created on December 3, 1832 and was named for George Rockingham Gilmer, a politician who served two non-consecutive terms as governor of the state.
+Gilmer County is a county in the Northwest region of the U.S. state of Georgia.
+As of the 2024 census, its population was 33,327.
+The county seat is Ellijay. named for a historic Cherokee town also spelled as Elejoy in the 18th century.
+The county was created on December 3, 1832, and was named for George Rockingham Gilmer, a politician who served two nonconsecutive terms as governor of the state.
 Gilmer County is home of the annual Apple Festival, which is held in mid-October.
-Ninety percent of the land is in cropland and forest.
-Poultry raising and processing makes up the largest portion of the agricultural economy, which generates 33.2% of the total revenues.
+About 90% of the land area is in cropland and forest.
+Poultry raising and processing make up the largest portion of the agricultural economy, which generates 33.2% of the total revenues.
 Manufacturing is about 20%.

 History

 This was long inhabited by cultures of indigenous peoples.
 It was part of the homeland of the Cherokee.
 They had a village, Elatseyi, meaning "new ground".
 Other sources say it means "green place".
-It was sometimes spelled "Elejoy" on 18th century colonial maps.
-It was located at the confluence of the Ellijay and Cartecay rivers, which create the Coosawattee River.
+It was sometimes spelled "Elejoy" on 18th-century colonial maps.
+It was located at the confluence of the Ellijay and Cartecay Rivers, which create the Coosawattee River.
 The later European-American town of Ellijay developed at this site.

 In 1832, Gilmer County was organized as Georgia started to encroach on Cherokee territory.
 Ellijay was designated as the county seat in 1834.

-On 12 January 1854, parts of Gilmer County as well as parts of neighboring Union County were taken to form the newly created Fannin County, Georgia.
+On January 12, 1854, parts of Gilmer County, as well as parts of neighboring Union County, were taken to form the newly created Fannin County, Georgia.

 This is still a primarily rural county, with agriculture and forests supporting the economy.
 It also has a growing tourist sector, some based on whitewater kayaking and canoeing on the rivers in the area.

 Economy

-Farming is still important, although, by 2002, the amount of land in the county devoted to agriculture had declined to 24.7 thousand acres.
+Farming is still important, although, by 2002, the area of land in the county devoted to agriculture had declined to 24,700 acres.
 Most farms are sized at 10-49 acres, or 50-179 acres.
 Poultry raising and processing make up the largest portion of the agricultural economy.
 Agriculture and directly related businesses, such as landscape services, generate $565.1 million, or 33.2% of the county's economic output.
 Manufacturing generates $351.4 million, or 20.6%.